AnalogThinker/Alpha-215R/README.md

 - alpha215/message
 - alpha215/effect

-The Message card will take any paylod from its input and push it to the display.
+The Message card will take any payload from its input and push it to the display.

 The Effect card will apply a display effect if you want to.